International Association of Black Professional Firefighters: Consent decrees

-In cities where blacks came to achieve an absolute political majority – such as Baltimore, Newark, Gary, Cleveland, and Washington, D.C. – threats of lawsuits forced the integration of those fire departments.
-Integration and black and minority hiring in those cities while stormy, went ahead.
+In cities where black residents came to achieve an absolute political majority—such as Baltimore, Newark, Gary, Cleveland, and Washington, D.C.—threats of lawsuits forced the integration of those fire departments.
+Integration and black and minority hiring in those cities, while stormy, went ahead.
 The IABFF played a role in the lawsuits that dotted the landscape in the 70's and 80's.

 Once chapters were organized around the country, legal avenues were opened to force diversity.
-In other cities integration of the fire services were not the case, notably Boston('75), Birmingham('81), Miami('77), Memphis('74, '80), San Francisco('70), Chicago, Omaha, Austin, St. Louis ('75), Hartford and Los Angeles('74); where consent decrees forced ‘quotas’ to be imposed in hiring firefighters to mostly white departments due to a lack of political capital to properly integrate them.
-This political isolation of blacks during the era of fiscal austerity in the 1970s was a direct cause of the elimination of the gains made in fire service up until then by blacks and minorities.
+In other cities, integration of the fire services were not the case, notably Boston ('75), Birmingham ('81), Miami ('77), Memphis ('74, '80), San Francisco ('70), Chicago, Omaha, Austin, St. Louis ('75), Hartford and Los Angeles ('74); where consent decrees forced "quotas" to be imposed in hiring firefighters to mostly white departments due to a lack of political capital to properly integrate them.
+This political isolation of African Americans during the era of fiscal austerity in the 1970s was a direct cause of the elimination of the gains made in fire service up until then by African Americans and minorities.

 As the consent decrees were implemented, fiscal cutbacks forced those last hired to be fired in deference to seniority rules, prompting a new round of lawsuits.
-Boston suffered from the imposition of a state tax law derived from ‘Proposition 2½’ which caused the elimination of some 200 black firefighters until the layoffs were reversed by funds directly acquired by the city to re-hire them.
-NYC used the 1975 fiscal crisis to not proceed with court-ordered hiring of black firefighters as a result of a ruling in a 1973 lawsuit filed by the Vulcan Society.
-Around the country various ploys to prevent blacks from being hired as firefighters were disguised as fiscal austerity to provide cover for politicians who had no allegiance to nor fear of voter backlash from the minority communities which disproportionately suffered from firehouse closings.
-For example, black and Puerto Rican neighborhoods in NYC saw 27 firehouses closed in the early 1970s, resulting in an epidemic of building fires, leading to some areas within those neighborhoods losing 80% of the housing stock, which in turn led to overcrowding in adjacent areas followed by a diffusion of the chaos and more fires and loss of housing in those areas.
+Boston suffered from the imposition of a state tax law derived from "Proposition 2½", which caused the elimination of some 200 black firefighters until the layoffs were reversed by funds directly acquired by the city to re-hire them.
+New York City used the 1975 fiscal crisis to not proceed with court-ordered hiring of black firefighters as a result of a ruling in a 1973 lawsuit filed by the Vulcan Society.

+Around the country, various ploys to prevent black people from being hired as firefighters were disguised as fiscal austerity to provide cover for politicians who had no allegiance to nor fear of voter backlash from the minority communities which disproportionately suffered from firehouse closures.
+For example, black and Puerto Rican neighborhoods in New York City saw 27 firehouses closed in the early 1970s, resulting in an epidemic of building fires, leading to some areas within those neighborhoods losing 80% of the housing stock, which in turn led to overcrowding in adjacent areas followed by a diffusion of the chaos and more fires and loss of housing in those areas.
 This chain reaction saw social collapse and vast areas turned into urban deserts wholly lacking a normal community life.
 Despite the havoc the cuts had on those communities, they were never rescinded.
-Only minorities with no political representation were affected, effectively segregated and politically marginalized, preventing them from finding allies to oppose the reductions in service to their districts.
-If this seems a relic of past discrimination fights, the Aughts proved this not to be the case.
-With nepotism an issue, the makeup of many firehouses still remains a profession passed from father to sons, barring lawsuits to force integration of minorities and women they continue to remain the same as they were in the 1970s era of consent decrees.
+Only minorities with no political representation were affected, effectively segregated, and politically marginalized, preventing them from finding allies to oppose the reductions in service to their districts.
+With nepotism a persisting issue, the makeup of many firehouses still remains a profession passed from father to sons, barring lawsuits to force integration of minorities and women they continue to remain the same as they were in the 1970s era of consent decrees.